Bachelor Degree Program

-The ministry of forests and soil conservation is the main government of organization that consumes most of the IOF graduates for employment.
-To the changing context of forest policy, and legislation of the country, IOF has been constantly revising its curricula so that its graduates can work with the village communities.
+The ministry of forests and soil conservation is the main government or organization that consumes most of the IOF graduates for employment.
+To the changing context of forest policy and legislation of the country, IOF has been constantly revising its curricula so that its graduates can work with the village communities.
 While designing and revising curricula the Subject Committees propose and design the draft curricula, which are critically discussed and modified if needed by the Faculty Board of IOF.
 After critical discussion and approval of the Faculty Board, the curricula are submitted to the Academic Council of the Tribhuvan University for final approval.
 Approved course curricula are implemented through the Department of the IOF Campuses.

 Project paper and student’s seminar